MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 **Content changes**: If a document is edited in your source or you have added a few new files, we copy them to your destination on the next incremental run, overwriting the previously existing file(s) in the destination.

 **Name changes**: If the name of a file or folder changes in Egnyte, we treat it as a brand new object.
-This can lead to duplicate files being migrated to Office 365, or worse: entire folders worth of data being duplicated from the changed folder downwards.
+This can lead to duplicate files being migrated to Microsoft 365, or worse: entire folders worth of data being duplicated from the changed folder downwards.

 **Example**: Changing the path `/Sales/Clients` to `/Global Sales/Clients` results in two copies of your `Sales` folder after the `Global Sales` folder is also copied during an incremental pass.